-Prerequisite: Grades 10-12 only.
+Length/Credit: 4 quarters - 2.5 per quarter Prereguisite: Grades 10-12 only.

 This course is an introduction study of the rules, techniques, physical skills, and strategies of the game of badminton.
 Students will be introduced to the game from historical and technical perspectives; learning its origins and rules, then developing individual skills through a series of demonstrations, drills and individual performance tasks and reinforcing their skill through competitive games.
 This course is intended to get students exercising and to understand the values of badminton and exercise in terms of overall health, fitness and wellness.